Brian Tyler (racing driver)

-Brian Tyler (born October 27, 1967 in Albion, Michigan) is an American auto racing driver.
+Brian Tyler (born October 27, 1967) is an American auto racing driver.

 He was a back-to-back USAC National Sprint car Champion for Larry Contos Racing in 1996 and 1997.
-He made 10 starts in the Indy Racing League IndyCar Series in 1998 and 1999 for 3 different teams with a best finish of 6th at the Las Vegas Motor Speedway.
+He made ten starts in the Indy Racing League IndyCar Series in 1998 and 1999 for three different teams with a best finish of sixth at the Las Vegas Motor Speedway.
 He attempted, but failed to qualify for the Indianapolis 500 both those years.

-Tyler has 9 NASCAR Busch Series starts, and one NASCAR Craftsman Truck Series start, all made between 2001 and 2005.
-He also has 11 ARCA stock car starts to his credit.
+Tyler has nine NASCAR Busch Series starts, and one NASCAR Craftsman Truck Series start, all made between 2001 and 2005.
+He also has eleven ARCA stock car starts to his credit.